 Our final feature is aRobin Beck's thought-provoking review of the book Choosing Earth by Duane Elgin.
 In his review, Robin explores the turbulent times that lie ahead for humanity and the ways that we can best emerge through the breakdowns and collapses that we are likely to endure.

 Our featured artist for this issue is Robert Brown who shares a number of artworks that were created during an experiment in group consciousness.
 The pieces are bold and brightly colored and are striking for the combination of depth and movement that they present.

-Finally, we have a number of wonderful contributions from The Mystery School members.
+Finally, we have a number of wonderful contributions from members of The Mystery School.
 We are always delighted to present you with each issue of The Artist of Possibility and we would greatly appreciate hearing your thoughts after you’ve had a chance to read this issue.